-- A sworn statement, made by the recipient (requestor) under penalty of perjury, certifying and attesting to the truthfulness and accuracy of the information provided, in the form of an one (1) page Word document that includes an explanation for the waiver request; - ii) Attached applicable supporting documentation, including any documentation in support of the waiver request received from the State JRJ Administering Agency.
+- A sworn statement, made by the recipient (requestor) under penalty of perjury, certifying and attesting to the truthfulness and accuracy of the information provided, in the form of an one (1) page Word document that includes an explanation for the waiver request; - ii) Attached applicable supporting documentation, including any documentation in support of the waiver request received from the State JRJ Administering Agency and your HR Department (i.e. signed service agreement, HR employment date and job description verification, military orders, FMLA documents, court documents, proof of repayment, etc.). - iii) Applicable award number(s) and the corresponding award amount(s) received from your State Administering Agency (SAA).